clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 .. _man_swupd:

-For a full listing of commands and options please see the man page in |CL|
+For a full listing of commands and options please see the man page found in the `swupd` `source code`_ or on |CL| itself.

 .. code-block:: bash